|Trail Features:||Outstanding views, Wildflowers|

 Just beyond the junction the trail finally emerges from the tree line and begins climbing fairly steeply towards the pass.
 As it climbs the slopes of Calf Robe Mountain its course eventually turns westward again.
 Hikers may experience some high winds as they proceed along this section of the trail.

 Depending on your timing there may be a fair amount of snow lining the rim just below the pass.
 The main trail leading to the pass climbs along the eastern side of the basin, which is now on the western slopes of Calf Robe Mountain.
 However, if heavy snow is blocking the main route you'll have the option of taking a lightly used spur trail that leads almost directly up the middle of the pass.
-This route offers a much easier path through the snow, however, it's much steeper, and does require a bit of route finding.
+This route offers a much easier path through the snow, however, it's much steeper, and requires a bit of route finding.

 At 5.1 miles hikers finally arrive at the top of the pass.
 The views on both sides are simply outstanding.
 On the west side of the pass you'll have commanding views of 7347-foot Skeleton Mountain and the Ole Creek drainage area.